English

 Establishment and financing

-At present the Netherlands Press Council is established and will be maintained by a foundation named Stichting Raad voor de Journalistiek.
+At present the Netherlands Council for Journalism is established and will be maintained by a foundation named Stichting Raad voor de Journalistiek.
 In the Foundation all important media organisations participate:

 - the Netherlands Union of Journalists (Nederlandse Vereniging van Journalisten)